 If you haven't already created an OpenBack account, sign up for a free account here.

 For quick and easy testing, you can use our Companion App.
 This allows you to quickly create messages on the dashboard and see the notifications come through on your own device.

 Simply download the Companion Apps and sign in with your OpenBack account:

 Follow the Message Creation page to begin.

-For quick testing, we recommend using the Now trigger.
-Create a message using the Now trigger and select the Companion app that you're currently testing on.
+For quick testing, we recommend using the Now signal.
+Create a message using the Now signal and select the Companion app that you're currently testing on.
 Watch the message you just created come through in real time!

 The image below lays out the standard process for implementing OpenBack.
 From a high level it breaks down to:

 - Sign up & send a test message - This can be done with the OpenBack Companion app as shown above.

 - Complete workspace - The workspace is used to confirm the custom setup of the OpenBack SDK between the business and engineering teams.

 - Complete integration - The mobile SDKs have been integrated and tested.